Contents

 Fountain House

 Fountain House was constructed during the 3rd century B.C.
 It is located behind the Great Theatre’s stage.
-An inscription on one of the column states that the water collected here was brought in from the Marnas River 15km away.
+An inscription on one of the columns states that the water collected here was brought in from the Marnas River 15km away.

 The Grand Theatre